Young Carers

 Haileybury Turnford is committed to providing help and support for its young carers.

-Young carers are children and young people under 19 years old who provide unpaid care, help or support to a family member, friend or neighbour who could not manage otherwise as they physically or mentally ill, disabled, elderly or misuses alcohol or drugs.
+Young carers are children and young people under 18 years old who provide unpaid care, help or support to a family member, friend or neighbour who could not manage otherwise due to reasons related to physical or mental illness, disability, elderly or misuses alcohol or drugs.

-Quite often, young people do not recognise themselves as ‘carers’ and often see themselves as just relatives, friends or neighbours who find themselves in a caring situation, sometimes very suddenly, sometimes gradually, and they simply get on with what needs to be done.
+Quite often, young people do not recognise themselves as ‘carers’ and will downplay the important role they have, seeing themselves as just relatives, friends or neighbours in a caring situation.
+Their role can happen very suddenly, sometimes gradually, and they simply get on with what needs to be done despite the physical and emotional nature that the role can entail.

 A carer may not always live with the person they care for, but their help may be essential in enabling that person to go on living independently.

-It can help to know that you are a carer as it is a way of recognising that what you are doing is a very important job.
-Caring can be demanding both physically and emotionally.
-It may help to know that your work is recognised by others, and that there are people and services to support you in your role.
+It can help to know that you are a carer and to have your work recognised by others, and that there are people and services to support you in your role.

 Keep an eye on the Young Carers noticeboard near the main hall for any Young Carer group events / updates.